 Cop Lane C.E.
-Primary School's 'Child-on-Child Abuse Policy' outlines the school's stance on addressing child-on-child abuse, including sexual abuse, and the procedures in place will be adhered to if any instances are uncovered or disclosed.
-More information on the school's approach to preventing and managing instances of child-on-child abuse can be found within this policy and the Child Protection and Safeguarding Policy.
+Primary School's 'Child-on-Child Abuse Policy (Spring 2025)' outlines the school's stance on addressing child-on-child abuse, including sexual abuse, and the procedures in place will be adhered to if any instances are uncovered or disclosed.
+More information on the school's approach to preventing and managing instances of child-on-child abuse can be found within this policy.